Library By-Laws

 Section 3.
 Term of Office

-Each Trustee shall serve a five-year term of office commencing at the Board meeting following the Annual Meeting in the year each is elected.
+Each Trustee shall serve a five-year term of office effective as of and commencing at the Board meeting following the Annual Meeting in the year each is elected.
+The term of office of each Trustee shall end at the Board meeting following the Annual Meeting five years after their installment.
 No Trustee may succeed themselves on the Board if they have served a full term, unless approved by a majority vote of the Board.

 Section 4.
 Qualifications for Trustees